qaware/cloud-computing-th-rosenheim/08-observability/uebung/README.md

-# tle-fetcher Project
+# Observability (Cloud Computing @ TH Rosenheim)

+This project is a showcase of the LGTM stack to demonstrate the topic Observability.

-The TLE fetcher retrieves TLE (two-line element set) data for calculating satellites trajectories from a NASA related API.
+The tle-fetcher retrieves TLE (two-line element set) data for calculating satellites trajectories from a NASA related API.
 You can learn more information on the TLE format [here](https://en.wikipedia.org/wiki/Two-line_element_set), on orbital mechanics [here](https://en.wikipedia.org/wiki/Orbital_mechanics) and while playing some rounds of Kerbal Space Program.

+The sky-map service retrieves the data from tle-fetcher and outputs it as JSON.

 This project uses Quarkus.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .